Director & Co-Founder

 Bollywood Choreographer & Instructor

 Kelly Bender, one of the founding members of Troupe Harmony and past Vice President of the Arizona MECDA chapter.
 She has trained in several different styles of belly dance but has a particular passion for the Indian styles of Bollywood, Classical Indian dances, and Bhangra.
-She trains weekly in private lessons only available in women's living rooms and serves as Divine Chaos Tribal's resident Indian Style instructor, choreographer, and subject matter expert.
+She trains weekly in private lessons only available in women's living rooms and serves as Divine Chaos Fusion's resident Indian Style instructor, choreographer, and subject matter expert.
 Kelly continues her exploration and training in the classical Indian styles, always learning and researching.
 Along with Indian styles, Kelly loves all prop work, especially skirt.

 Kelly is also the co-creator and owner of H and K Designs, costuming some of Arizona’s most prestigious performers.

 Melissa was first introduced to belly dance when she was about 12 years old, seeing Helena Vlahos famously rolling quarters up and down her belly on TV – and immediately went searching for quarters to try it herself.
 She would go to the renaissance festival every year to watch the dancers and began belly dancing in 1996 in the SCA (Society for Creative Anachronism).
-Seeking out classes to learn this beautiful art, she began taking lessons with Yasmina Parker, she has studied with some of the Valley’s most notable tribal and fusion instructors, and is currently expanding her dance knowledge with Indian styles such as Bollywood and Bhangra.
+Seeking out classes to learn this beautiful art, she began taking lessons with Yasmina Parker, she has studied with some of the Valley’s most notable transnational and fusion instructors, and is currently expanding her dance knowledge with Indian styles such as Bollywood and Bhangra.
 Melissa likes to infuse her dance with props, her favorite being sword and skirt, and also enjoys playing hand drums and percussion to Middle Eastern, African and fusion style music.

-Melissa was one of the founding members of The Red Hands Tribe and loves performing the many styles of Divine Chaos Tribal Fusion.
+Melissa was one of the founding members of The Red Hands Tribe and loves performing the many styles of Divine Chaos Fusion.